liscovich/functional-specs/popper_functional_specifications.md

 	<ul>
 		<li>1. &nbsp; The Researcher Site checks whether the user's logged-in GitHub account is associated with a confirmed email address.</li>
 			<ul>
-				<li>a. &nbsp; If the user does not have a verified email address, he or she is directed from GitHub to the email confirmation Sign Up page, which is described in <a href="Sign_Up_1_1">Step 1, Part 1</a> of the Sign Up process.</li>
+				<li>a. &nbsp; If the user does not have a verified email address, he or she is directed from GitHub to the email confirmation Sign Up page, which is described in <a href="#Sign_Up_1_1">Step 1, Part 1</a> of the Sign Up process.</li>
 				<li>b. &nbsp; If the user does have a verified email address, he or she passes Check 3.</li>
 			</ul>
 		<li>2. &nbsp; The Researcher Site proceeds to <a href="#Check_4">Check 4</a>.</li>
 	</ul>
 </section>

-###<a href="Check_4"></a>Check 4: Profile completion?
+###<a name="Check_4"></a>Check 4: Profile completion?
 <!---accounts 4 image-->

-By Check 4, the user has logged in using GitHub and the Researcher Website has verified that this GitHub account is associated with a confirmed email address.
+By Check 4, the user has logged in using GitHub and the Researcher Website has verified that this GitHub account is associated with an email address confirmed by the Researcher Website.

 <section class="pages">
 	<ul>